 You can also get sponsorship through a law firm if you manage to secure a training contract before you begin.

-Some of the universities above will do the online course either in one year full-time (BPP, University of Law, Lancashire allow this, as well part-time options), or the course will run over two years (Northumbria and Nottingham do not have a one year option).
+Some of the universities above will do the online course either in one year full-time (University of Law, BPP and Lancashire allow this, as well part-time options), or the course will run over two years (Northumbria and Nottingham do not have a one year option).

-The entry requirements for online GDL courses are generally the same as those for on-campus courses.
+The entry requirements for online PGDL courses are generally the same as those for on-campus courses.

-There are several benefits to taking a GDL distance learning course.
+There are several benefits to taking a PGDL distance learning course.
 They include:

 Similarly, there are some disadvantages to studying online.
 They include:

 Loading More Content